Serving a web site from a shell script is fun and easy

 Cloud Run takes care of details around HTTPS for me, which is nice.

-Building and deploying a new version is done with a command like the following:
+Building and deploying a new version is done with the deploy.es script, which runs something like:

-I won't go into the Dockerfile here since it's pretty extremely basic, but it's in the repository for this site if anybody really wants to take a look.
+I won’t go into the Dockerfile these commands use since it’s pretty extremely basic, but it’s in the repository for this site if anybody really wants to take a look.

 Okay… but why?